zaeleus/squab/README.md

 The output is a tab-delimited text file with two columns: the feature identifier and the number of reads from the input alignment that overlap it.
+This file is compatible as output from htseq-count, meaning it includes statistics in the trailer.

 ## Limitations